ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/SolManToSymbioSync.md

 ### Synchronizing sub process reference

-For the su bprocess reference elements to be synchronized correctly some conditions have to be met:
+For the sub bprocess reference elements to be synchronized correctly some conditions have to be met:
 1 Sub process has to be referenced to the process
 2 Sub process reference has to the attached to one diagram, or it can have many but one has to be default

 If the sub process reference doesn have a link to a concrete diagram, or it has more diagram attached but no default one the sub process will be synced like an interface ( empty placeholder).
 If the conditions are met the sub process reference will be synced like a sub process reference shape.
 ## Process of synchronization
-To synchronize the structrue from SolMan to Symbio go to processes-> architecture and click on the SAP button.
-Clik on the "Synchronize structure from SolMan to Symbio" button.
+To synchronize the structure from Solution Manager to Symbio go to processes-> architecture and click on the SAP button.
+Click on the "Synchronize best practice package" button.
 ![Test](media/SolManSymbio1.png)

 A dialog will open.
-You can choose what scope you want ot sync, or if you leave it empry the whole structure will be synced.
+You can choose what scope you want to sync, or if you leave it empty the whole structure will be synced.
 ![Test](media/solManSymbio2.png)
  When the synchronization is done there will be a new category added to the process house element.The whole synchronized structure will be in this category.
  The elements will be released and not editable.
 For now you can copy only diagram elements to another structure.